Das Grossholz. Foto/Photo: TES

 Wenslingen

 Wenslingen, Ormalingen, and Oltingen are derived from Alemannic names.
-The Alemannic tribe, a German-speaking tribe, emigrated to this region after the Romans’ departure in the fifth century.
+The Alemannic tribe, a German-speaking group, migrated to this region after the Romans’ departure in the 5th century.
 Upon their arrival, (vulgar) Latin was the spoken language of the Romanised Celts.
-However, German (the Alemannic dialect) was the spoken language within a few generations.
+However, German (specifically, the Alemannic dialect) became the spoken language within a few generations.

 De Wisenberg (1002 m)

 Ormalingen, Wenslingen, Oltingen and Anwil are only a few kilometres apart.
-But even this short stretch has many cultural and natural attractions, and even the cave bear felt at home thousands of years ago, as evidenced by the cave (Bärenloch) near Wenslingen and the bones and teeth of a cave bear!
+However, even this short stretch boasts numerous cultural and natural attractions, and cave bears felt at home thousands of years ago, as evidenced by the cave (Bärenloch) near Wenslingen and the remains of a cave bear, including its bones and teeth.

 Thus, the circle is complete.
-After all, the Wenslingen, Ormalingen and Oltingen area was also inhabited in Roman (and prehistoric and Celtic) times, and the Ergolz, together with a Roman road, was the connecting factor.
+After all, the Wenslingen, Ormalingen, and Oltingen areas were also inhabited in Roman (and prehistoric and Celtic) times, and the Ergolz, together with a Roman road, connected these villages.

 The Swiss Alpine Club